nubenetes/awesome-kubernetes/docs/performance-testing-with-jenkins-and-jmeter.md

 - [tech.loveholidays.com: Load testing in production with Grafana Loki, Kubernetes and Golang](https://tech.loveholidays.com/load-testing-in-production-with-grafana-loki-kubernetes-and-golang-1699554d2aa3)
 - [==Iter8==](https://iter8.tools/) Kubernetes Release Optimizer
     - [thenewstack.io: Simple HTTP Load Testing with SLOs](https://thenewstack.io/simple-http-load-testing-with-slos/) Iter8’s command-line interface (CLI) makes it simple and easy to set up load tests for HTTP services with SLO specifications, verify that the target service meets the SLOs, and create a visual report of the load test.
+- [tsenart/vegeta 🌟](https://github.com/tsenart/vegeta) HTTP load testing tool and library.
+It's over 9000!
+Vegeta is a versatile HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
+It can be used both as a command line utility and a library.

 ## Serverless Load Testing